georgid/pypYIN/README.md

 stepSize:             hopSize
 blockSize:            frameSize
 lowAmp(0,1):          RMS of audio frame under lowAmp will be considered non voiced
-onsetSensitivity:     high value means note is easily be separated into two notes if low amplitude is presented.
+onsetSensitivity:     high value means note is easily separated into two notes if low amplitude is presented.
 pruneThresh(second):  discards notes shorter than this threshold

 ### Output: